rajivsam/KMDS/README.md

 ## Knowledge Management for Data Science
 <div class="callout-left full">

-<h3>Needs Refactoring to Support LLM's</h3>
+<h3>Attention!
+Needs Refactoring to Support LLM's</h3>

-<p>This package was prepared pre-LLM, this package needs to be refactored to use LLM's for knowledge capture.</p>
+<p style="background-color:orange;">This package was prepared pre-LLM, this package needs to be refactored to use LLM's for knowledge capture.</p>

 </div>